 Do you still have the same loofahs from your European vacation in 2015?
 You might be surprised to see what's living inside.
 "Washcloths and loofahs can harbor bacteria, mold and yeast, among other harmful things," says Schlessinger.

-The Remedy Rx: "Make sure you allow your loofah to dry completely each time and replace it frequently," says Schlessinger.
+The Rx: "Make sure you allow your loofah to dry completely each time and replace it frequently," says Schlessinger.
 "If you cleanse with a washcloth, grab a fresh one every day and don't use it on your face.
 Remove impurities with jane iredale Magic Mitt.
 This microfiber mitt removes dirt, oil and makeup with warm water alone.
 By eliminating the need for a cleanser, this tool protects the skin's pH balance."

 Jumping Onto the Latest Exercise Fad